 As the 15th hour approached I cracked.
 I dare not wait any longer.
-I would have to give in and force feed him again.
+I would have to give in and force feed him.
 I began to cry.
 I got up and prepared the bottle.
 When I came back to wake him I saw he was stirring a lot more.

 I gritted my teeth and put the bottle back in the kitchen.
 I would hang in a bit longer.
 The bottle went cold but he was moving more and more.
 He was making little whimpering noises in his sleep.
 Finally he made the sound I had been longing to hear.
-A sound I had never once heard him make – he cried.
+A sound I had never once heard him make even though he was now almost two weeks old – he cried.

 I burst into tears of horror.
 His cry was a tiny, pathetic, little mew.
 I would never be able to go to sleep again because a sound that small would never wake me!
 I wiped my eyes and went to prepare another bottle.
 While the kettle boiled I bathed and changed him.
 As each minute passed he grew more and more distressed and his cries got louder and louder.
 My spirits lifted along with the volume of the noise he was making.